euratom-software/calcam/docs/source/gui_settings.rst

 Adding Additional Information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Additional information can be added to the CAD model definition:
+Additional information can be added to the CAD model definition using the :guilabel:`Additional information` tab:

 R,Z Wall Contour
 ****************